AdriReche/my-gpts-library/README.md

 ### markdown-generator

 Assistant that converts plain text into well-structured Markdown, correcting only obvious spelling mistakes and preserving the original structure and content.

+### ticket-explanation-assistant
+Assistant that rewrites technical texts (such as tickets, bugs, enhancements, or functional explanations) to make them clearer, more structured, and easier to understand, without losing technical accuracy.
+It uses formatting, suggests a representative title, and provides an English translation.